 Grand restaurants were joined by smaller bistros, run often by people from the Auvergne, escaping the poverty of life in that remote region.

-Michelin published its first guide to France for motorists in 1900, giving a copy away with a tyre purchase.
+Michelin published its first guide to France for motorists in 1900, giving a copy away with any tyre purchase.
 In 1926 Michelin began to award stars and took off as the bible of restaurant goers in France.

 Nouvelle cuisine was later rejected; it became allied in people’s minds with small portions, albeit beautifully presented, odd combinations of tastes (raspberry vinegar at one point seemed to appear in everything), and pretentiousness.